Our friends in Wahkiakum County

 When we first began searching for a place to establish our farm in 2011, we stumbled across Puget Island almost by accident.
 Though less than an hour and a half away from Portland, and accessible by ferry from Westport, we found even many native Oregonians had not heard of this hidden jewel.
 No matter where we looked, no other spot measured up to what we found here and in the surrounding Wahkiakum County area, so we decided to put down roots.
 We encourage you to come visit and discover for yourself our tight-knit community of amazing people growing organically-raised fruits, vegetables, and flowers; offering grass-fed meat and eggs from pasture-raised hens; crafting artisanal cheese from farmstead goats; and brewing delicious beer using ingredients grown by local farmers.
 While there are plenty of great things to do and places to stay in Wahkiakum County, we highly recommend supporting our community of friends... though we warn you, you may not want to leave!

-Stockhouse's Farm and Rog's Retreat Stockhouse's Farm on beautiful Puget Island, located in the lower Columbia River, offers a reason to visit year round.
+Stockhouse's Farm on beautiful Puget Island, located in the lower Columbia River, offers a reason to visit year round.
 Rog's Retreat, our picturesque guest cottage is ready for your country getaway.
 The farm is an operating Community Supported Agriculture (CSA) farm, offering flower, egg and produce subscriptions.
-Flowers by the bucket from Diane's burgeoning cutting garden are available for your wedding or special event.

-Little Island Farm & Flowers Little Island Flowers is excited to be involved in the SlowFlowers.commovement.
-We want you to know where your flowers come from, whether you're a florist selling them retail or a consumer buying a bouquet for your kitchen table.
-Our flowers are cut fresh so you can be assured they will have a long vase life.
-We have a beautiful place to hold your special event - be it a family reunion, special dinner or wedding.
+We also have a beautiful place to hold your special event - be it a family reunion, special dinner or wedding.
 Our outdoor venue is picturesque, intimate and versatile enough to tailor perfectly to fit your event.
 We can accommodate up to 150 guests with onsite parking.

-The Inn at Crippen Creek FarmW elcome to The Inn at Crippen Creek Farm!
+Welcome to The Inn at Crippen Creek Farm!
 Our peaceful farm is nestled in the heart of the Willapa Hills – a perfect location from which to explore the Columbia River, Astoria, Long Beach, and other southwest Washington attractions.
-On our secluded 15 acres we garden, raise our own meat and passionately pursue a more contemplative life.
 We offer luxurious accommodations, gourmet farm-to-table dining, and respite from the hectic rhythm of everyday life.
+Guests are welcome to explore our 15 acres – find a quiet spot on the creek for a picnic, lounge in the shade, play a game of Bocce, or simply rest, reflect, and be renewed.